Volsci devictis Veliternus ager ademptus: Velitras coloni ab urbe missi et colonia deducta. The Volsci, having been

 (right) behind Velletri; 3) Velletri: (centre) Palazzo Comunale; (far right) S. Clemente

 Velletri is located at the southern end of the volcanic area known as the Alban Hills which in antiquity was populated by the Latins, the Italic tribe to whom Romulus, the mythical founder of Rome, belonged.
 The inhabitants of Velletri (Lat.
 Velitrae) however were Volscans.
-Rome preferred to populate Velletri with its own citizens, so that it could rely on their loyalty, because the town was located in a strategic position and because the Volscans were ferocior ad rebellandum quam bellandum gens (they fought with greater courage in a rebellion than they did in a war - Livy - Ab Urbe Condita - Book VII).
+Rome preferred to populate Velletri with its own citizens, so that it could rely on their loyalty, because the town was located in a strategic position and because the Volscans were ferocior ad rebellandum quam bellandum gens (they fought with greater courage in a rebellion than they did in a war) Livy - Book VII.

 Livy highlighted the Roman origin of the inhabitants of Velletri because Emperor Augustus spent his early life and probably had been born there.

 Velletri was a prosperous Roman town; inscriptions and literary sources tell that it had many temples, that the forum was located near the current cathedral and that it included a theatre.
-Memories of that glorious past can be seen almost only at the local archaeological museum (see a video showing a sarcophagus decorated with Hercules' Labours and other exhibits - external link - it opens in a separate window).
+Memories of that glorious past can be seen almost only at the local archaeological museum.

 Medieval memories: (left) rose window of Badia della SS.ma Trinità (XIIIth century): (centre) detail of the portal of S. Lorenzo (XIth century);